iavofficial/IAV_Distortion/readme.md

 > Please refer to the [documentation of configuration parameters](/doc/Configuration).

 ### Virtual Racetrack
-The virtual car can be controlled on a virtual racetrack.
+The virtual and real cars are shown on a virtual racetrack.
-It is planned to display the real cars on the virtual track as well.
 The virtual racetrack can be accessed via [&lt;system_iP&gt;:5000/car_map]().
-There the (currently hardcoded) racetrack with the virtual cars is shown.
+The virtual track must be defined before the start of the game.
+Currently, this is done through an initialization drive on the real track with a real vehicle.

 <img src="./images/virtual_racetrack.png" alt="IAV-Distortion virtual racetrack" style="width:100%;max-width:600px">